awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/pricing-ami-products.md

 ### Free trial for single AMI hourly products<a name="free-trial"></a>

 Single AMI hourly products are eligible for the optional Free trial program\.
 In a Free trial, a customer can subscribe to the product and use a single instance for up to 31 days without paying software charges on the product\.
 Applicable AWS infrastructure charges still apply\.
+Free trials will automatically convert to a paid subscription upon expiration\.
+Customers will be charged for additional usage above the free units provided\.
 To offer a single AMI hourly product, define the duration of the trial period and notify the [AWS Marketplace Managed Catalog Operations \(MCO\)](https://aws.amazon.com/marketplace/management/contact-us/) team\.
 The trial period can be 5–31 days\.

 When customers subscribe to a Free trial product, they receive a welcome email message that includes the term of the Free trial, a calculated expiration date, and details on unsubscribing\.
 A reminder email message is sent three days before the expiration date\.